KristjanESPERANTO/Leaflet.LanguageSelector/README.md

 ## Using Leaflet.LanguageSelector

 First, you have to define the languages.
 Second, you have to initialize the language selector.
 Third, you have to provide a callback function which reacts according to the changed language.
-Don't forget to include `leaflet.languageselector.js` and `leaflet.languageselector.css` in your website.
+Ensure `leaflet.languageselector.js` and `leaflet.languageselector.css` are loaded (see installation section above).

 ## Simple Example